Dharun235/RA_2025/Documentation of work.md

 - Website optimization for Ilaria experiment using JS and flask.
 Finish this task within this month.
 - Mohammad website is hosted properly.
 Next steps is to correct the format and complete it within this week or next week.
 ---

+# **15/04/2025**
+- Worked from 9 to 12.
+- Website optimization for Ilaria experiment using JS and flask.
+Have to create pages for individual tasks.
+- Mohammad website is to be updated with new information.
+---